SAML

 EncryptionKeyLength This constant represents the Encryption length 2048 bits

-Active After completion of Idp config it will make the Toggle Active true
+Active After completion of IdP config it will make the Toggle Active true

-Deploy the application and login with the SSO.
+Deploy the application and log in with the SSO.
 For more information, see the Deploy the Application and Login with SSO section above.

 Runtime Configuration Flow

 This process involves configuring both the Identity Provider (IdP) and the Service Provider (SP) metadata to establish secure authentication for the user.
 In some IdPs, SSO app creation is not allowed without having SP metadata.
 This configuration method is ideal for such scenarios.
-The following subsections provide you detailed instructions on integrating your application with SSO:
+The following subsections provide you with detailed instructions on integrating your application with SSO:

 Deploy Your Application and Login with Application Admin